KateAnneliese/discrete_communication_signals/README.md

 acoustic parameters (pulse length, gap timing, burst structure), then browse the results in an interactive viewer.

-Everything lives in 'Code/'; paths below are relative to that folder unless noted.
+All notebooks sit at the repo root; paths below are relative to that unless noted.

 ## Setup